stephaneVercouillieBMID/slate/source/index.html.md

 **sub** | The subject of the `private_key_jwt`.
 This MUST contain the `client_id`.
 This is the client identifier (e.g. : Project ID) you received when registering your project in the [itsme® B2B portal](#Onboarding).
 **aud** | Value that identifies the Authorization Server as an intended audience.
 This MUST be the itsme® Token Endpoint URL : `https://merchant.itsme.be/oidc/token`
 **jti** | A unique identifier for the token, which can be used to prevent reuse of the token.
 These tokens MUST only be used once.
 **exp** | Expiration time on or after which the ID Token MUST NOT be accepted for processing.
+The format of ‘exp’ is unix epoch time, in Universal time zone (e.g. 1538507868 for Tuesday, March 22, 2011 6:43:00 PM)

 <a name="TokenResponse"></a>
 ## 3.6.
 Managing Token Response